imgntn/j360/docs/USAGE.md

 Visit `http://localhost:5173` to open the demo scene.
 Choose a capture mode from the "Capture" selector and click **Start Recording**.
 A progress label and bar show captured frames and elapsed time.
 Unsupported options are disabled automatically based on browser capabilities.

+All HTML examples include a common stylesheet at `styles/theme.css` for a consistent layout.
+Modify this file to change colors or spacing across pages.

 ## Building and Serving

 To create a production build: